Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 When to Go:

 Chandler & Co. is not open daily, so it’s important to plan ahead.
 They typically host monthly barn sales and pop-up vintage markets during the spring, summer, and fall.
 Follow them on Facebook for the most up-to-date announcements and event schedules.
-These seasonal shopping days are well worth the wait—you’ll often find the best vintage furniture deals and restyled treasures during these limited openings.
+These seasonal shopping days are well worth the wait, you’ll often find the best vintage furniture deals and restyled treasures during these limited openings.

 Antiques in southern Maine Barn Sale Chandler & Co.
+Best antique stores and vintage markets in New England.

 Just a quick seven-mile jaunt from the Maine border, Nest Portsmouth is an adorable and whimsical vintage shop in Portsmouth, New Hampshire, that’s always worth a visit.
-Owned by a friend of a friend, this boutique-style space is full of character—from vintage women’s clothing to refurbished home decor and one-of-a-kind treasures tucked into every corner.
+Owned by a friend of a friend, this boutique-style space is full of character, from vintage women’s clothing to refurbished home decor and one-of-a-kind treasures tucked into every corner.

 Shop owner Andrea brings her shop to life on Facebook with regular updates, new arrivals, and plenty of personality.
 And the outdoor setup?
 Just as charming as what you’ll find inside.
-If you’re exploring vintage and antique shops in coastal New Hampshire, don’t miss this gem.
+If you’re exploring vintage and antique stores in coastal New Hampshire, don’t miss this gem.
 Get Directions

 Nest Portsmouth vintage shop.
+Best New England antique stores and vintage markets.

 Located in the heart of downtown Dover, NH, Just the Thing is a two-story, multi-dealer vintage and antique shop that’s full of character.
 Inside, you’ll find a mix of antique pieces, vintage decor, and thoughtfully chosen reproduction items, making it a versatile stop whether you’re decorating a home or searching for a one-of-a-kind treasure.